mjkaul/3033w/calendar.md

      - Unit III overview
      - Deloitte team meeting
      - Deloitte proposal writing

-**Tuesday, 11/6**

-Deloitte guest speakers:

-- 4–5 pm, 3M Auditorium
-- At least one member of each team must attend.
-(The more the merrier!)

 ---
 ## Unit III. *Pathos: Connecting with Your Audience*